JesusAOchoa/osticket-prereqs/README.md

 <p></p>
 <br />

+Great job!
+You have successfully completed the installation of osTicket.
 Congratulations!
-Your osTicket installation has been completed successfully.
 <p>
 <img src="https://i.imgur.com/8QmIKZo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p></p>
 <br />

-From the installation files install HeidiSQL
-Open Heidi SQL
-Create a new session, root/Password1, Connect to the session, Create a database called “osTicket”, Click Open
+To begin, install HeidiSQL using the installation files.
+After the installation is complete, open HeidiSQL.
+Within HeidiSQL, create a new session with the credentials "root" for the username and "Password1" for the password.
+Connect to the session and proceed to create a database named "osTicket"(AND MAKE SURE IT SAIS OSTICKET).

 <img src="https://i.imgur.com/qcY4V4w.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p></p>
 <br />

-Success!
-You made it.
-You have installed osTicket!
+LETS GO!
+You have now installed osTicket

 <p>
 <img src="https://i.imgur.com/m0pfONL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />

-Thank You for reading!
+Thanks for reading!
-For the the next tutorial in this series go [here](https://github.com/JesusAOchoa/post-install-config)
+For the the next tutorial go [here](https://github.com/JesusAOchoa/post-install-config)